menrot/LeumiMail/README.md

 # LeumiMail
 A utility to open and organize Leumi notification received  by downloading from Leumi site

-This is release 6.1 which:
+This is release 6.2 which:
 1. Upgrade to python 3.12
+2. Supports new PDF notices format from Leumi
+3. Adds the subject in file name for PDF notices

 Documentation can be seen using PYDOC